duda6753/Babydoll/README.md

 # Babydoll
-Just first step to start Javascript project
+Simply a first step to start Javascript project